Responsibilities of Clinic Students

 1. On-campus externships: Off-campus application deadlines do not apply to on-campus clinical placements such as The Center For Conflict Resolution.
 Students should apply directly in the office of interest.

 2. Externship Eligibility: Students are eligible to participate in an externship after the completion of the first year of studies.
 For part-time externships, the minimum eligible GPA is 2.33.
 A part-time externship involves two to six units.
 A minimum verified GPA of 3.33 is required for a full-time judicial externship.
-A full-time externship involves seven to ten units.
-Students on Academic Probation may not enroll in an externship, including the Volunteer Income Tax Assistance (VITA) course.
+A full-time externship involves 7-10 units.
+Students on Academic Probation may not enroll in an externship.
 The maximum number of externship units a student may complete during his/her legal education is 14.

 3. Externship Unit Cap: Of the 87 units needed to graduate, 20 of them may be ungraded units, and 14 units may be externship units.
 There is a 14 unit maximum on externship units, whether the externship is graded or ungraded.